Article

 George Washington Carver National Monument honors the life of the famous scientist, educator and humanitarian.

 Find more intriguing stories from the past at the Joplin History & Mineral Museum.
-The museum focuses on the city’s early years and the major role mining once played in the area.
+The museum focuses on the city’s early years and the major role mining once played in the region.
 Exhibits display mineral collections and mining equipment.

 Restaurants Around Joplin

-Joplin offers an abundance of locally owned restaurants serving a variety of cuisine.
+Joplin offers an abundance of local restaurants serving a variety of cuisine.
 The menu at The Bruncheonette features meats, cheeses, vegetables, and freshly baked breads produced by local farms and bakeries.
 Choose from several versions of eggs benedict, or sample the poutine made with house-cut fries, chorizo sausage and bacon.

 Experience a modern take on classic Mediterranean cuisine at Mythos.
 The upscale eatery specializes in American, Italian and Greek fare.
 Order the Mediterranean Chicken – a grilled chicken breast with orzo pasta, lemon cream sauce, roasted tomatoes, artichoke hearts, spinach and feta cheese.
 The Beef Vesuvius is a grilled tenderloin drizzled with balsamic caramelized onions and served over linguine with spinach Gorgonzola cream sauce.